olwend/CV/Olwen.md

 ## Olwen Davies

- An MA graduate with 15 years in IT QA I am seeking a role where I can apply my industry experience and continue to advance my development skills.
+ An MA graduate with 17 years in IT Support, Data analysis & QA.
+I am seeking a role where I can apply my industry experience and continue to advance my development skills.
 I joined MA to raise my technical game and learn in a practical way.I grew my skills from coding test frameworks to proficiency in Ruby, Rails, JS and am learning JAVA having used it on an 8 week HSBC placement.
 I am prepared to dig in and learn whatever is required to be successful in a new role.
 [Meme based Final project](https://bemymeme.herokuapp.com/)

  At HSBC I worked in a team of 4 using Java/h2/Spring/Typescript and Angular2 to deliver MVP on a resource management tool,pushed to an enterprise Pivotal cloud domain within 8 weeks.